jtremback/reactive-payment-routing/readme.md

 In AODV, when nodes need to send a packet to a destination they have never sent packets to, they send out a **Route Request Message**, which is flooded through the network (with some optimizations).
 When the destination recieves this message, it sends a **Route Reply Message**.
 Intermediary nodes along the path cache the next hops for the source and the destination, thereby storing only the routing information they are likely to need often.

 ### Protocol

-*To run a simulation of the protocol, go into `/demo` and type `npm start`, then go to localhost:4456 and open the console.*

 Since our nodes are presumed to already have connectivity, we can skip the **Route Request Message**.
 Our protocol has only one type of message, which we'll call the **Routing Message**.
 A node's neighbors are those nodes that it has payment channels open with.